johnfanv2/LenovoLegionLinux/README.md

 - loading a preset will just display it.
 You still have to press `Apply to HW` to activate it
 - presets are stored in a yaml file in `/root/.config/legion_linux/`.
 You can edit them also manually.
 - the number of points is fixed depending on power mode.
 Deactivated points are currently displayed as `0`s.
+- lock fan controller: enabling this will freeze the current fan speed and the temperatures used to control the fan controller

 Unexpected:
 - an error is displayed or evyerthing is `0`: kernel module not loaded or installed (see above) or not compatible (do manual tests from above)